protalk/protalk/README.md

 If you want to contribute by writing unit or functional tests, this is actually quite easy.
 One example unit test is in the MediaBundle, in src/ProTalk/MediaBundle/Tests/Helpers/Paginator.php.
 This is a very basic unit test, but shows how testing works: It's simply writing PHPUnit tests for the classes and all methods.
 For every class there is one test class, and for each method you can have one or more test methods.
-It may be a good idea to not just test the valid use cases, but also test for error use cases.
+You should not only test the valid use cases, but also test for error use cases.

 ###Running the tests
 Running the tests is simple.
 Just go to your project root in a console and type: